An air exchange is actually and air exchanger. The air exchanger manages the ventilation for the whole house.

 The fresh air distribution and stale air exhaust ducts connect o the air exchanger.
 And other ducts also connect to the unit: one for gathering fresh air from outside and the other one to exhaust the stale air to outside.
 The picture below illustrates how an air exchange works.

 If you want to install an air exchanger in your home, we have Honeywell air exchangers ready to purchase.

 Wanting to know if running a furnace fan runs the same as an air exchanger?
 Come back for the next installment of Ask Adam!
 It will discuss if running a furnace fan is the same as an air exchanger.

-Official HVAC performs air conditioning repairs in Crystal Lake, McHenry, Elgin, Gilberts, Woodstock.
+Official HVAC performs furnace and air conditioning repairs in Crystal Lake, McHenry, Elgin, Gilberts, Woodstock.

 Need more information or have questions about an air exchanger?
 Call 815-220-5125 or fill out our contact form today!

 Looking for air cleaners?
 We provide various methods to reduce or eliminate allergies or airborne illnesses.